davebarkerxyz/hashy/README.md

 I was looking for an easy way to verify a backup of my (huge) MacOS home directory to make sure that the backups remained consistent when moving between media (replacing failing backups HDDs with SSDs). `find` piped to `md5` (or `md5sum` on Linux) was *ok*, but excluding paths without descending into or statting them was tricky and the syntax was opaque, to say the least.

-It was also an excuse to sharpen my Go skills (though there's no promise the Go code here is any *good*, but the tool fulfils my requirements).
-Mostly hashy is just for me, but someone else might find it useful.
+It was also an excuse to sharpen my Go skills.
+There's no promise the Go code here is *pretty*, but it is simple.
+Mostly, hashy is just for me, but someone else might find it useful.

 ## ⌨️ Usage